-Here is another take on my Line Drawing Series.
 These graphic illustrations are perfect for fourth grade when many children love to doodle.
-Instead of leaving the pictures black and white, you can take it a step further and either color in with marker or add watercolor paints.
+Instead of leaving the drawings black and white, you can take it a step further and either color in with marker or watercolor paints.

 Drawing a Grid

 It doesn’t really matter how the kids divide up their paper, but I can tell you what’s easiest.
 Two straight lines across the paper and two lines down.
 Simple.
 Of course, some kids will go a bit crazy adding intersecting lines, but they will figure out that this method is limiting.